SSWConsulting/SSW.Rules.Content/rules/great-email-signatures/rule.md

 Use a really short signature (your first name or initials) or no signature at all in internal emails  as people already know who you are.

-**Note:** You can see Ulysses using this rule in practice, along with other best practices, on this short [demonstration video.](http://www.youtube.com/watch?v=LAqRokqq4jI)
+TODO: image

 ### Option 1: CodeTwo (Paid)

-To be as consistent as possible, going with a third-party signature provider (e.g. CodeTwo, Exclaimer) is the easiest way to have great email signatures, as consistent as possible, to all your employees and all devices, at any time.
-At SSW we use CodeTwo as our signature provider and the benefits are many:

-www.codetwo.com

-1. Consistent signature for every employee – we value consistency at SSW
-2. Central management location for all signatures
-3. Marketing campaign schedule for all signatures
+The easiest way to implement consistent signatures across a company is to use a 3rd party signature provider e.g. CodeTwo.com and Exclaimer.com\
+This way you quickly get great email signatures, with consistent branding, to all your employees and on all their devices.
+CodeTwo is cheaper and has a nicer design tool UI than Exclaimer, however they are both good.
+CodeTwo is built on Microsoft technology.

+CodeTwo (and Exclaimer) give:

-4. Automatic signature adding on any device – from laptop to smartphones
+1. Automatic signatures are added on any device – from laptop to smartphones
+2. Consistent signatures for every employee as they all use one template – [consistency is important](https://www.ssw.com.au/rules/do-you-understand-the-value-of-consistency)
+3. Management via a portal
+4. Marketing can run campaigns and schedule changes to all signatures
-5. Hassle-free setup – Managed centrally, users won’t need to touch any signatures of the signatures.
-As they are composing an email the relevant signature will be displayed, it can also be changed via the CodeTwo plugin that is on Outlook as well.
+5. Hassle-free setup – users do not need to touch any signatures on any devices.

+TODO: image

 ### Option 2: Set it up manually (Free)

+**Mobile - How to set it up in the Outlook App**

-**How to set it up in Outlook**
+**PC - How to set it up in Outlook**

 1. Open Microsoft Outlook and go File | Options
 2. Click the "Mail" tab as seen below